intel/pinball2elf/README.md

 * The binary used to generate a pinball is compiled for a specific micro-architecture.
 When creating a pinball using SDE, make sure to use the right  micro-architecture flag (e.g. *sde -skx* for a binary compiled for Skylake server) to embedd the right register state in the pinball and hence in the corresponding ELFie.
 This is important to preserve the performance characteristics of the original binary.

 ### (Optional) warmup specification: Create  *event_icount.tid.txt* files for pinball
-* Build the pintool pinball-sysstate.so
+* Build the sde/pintool event_counter.so
 ```
+    setenv SDE_BUILD_KIT to point to SDE version 9.0 or higher
     cd *pinball2elf-directory*

     cd pintool/EventCounter